flexmonster/vue-flexmonster/README.md

 To learn about Flexmonster Pivot licenses, visit the [Flexmonster licensing page](https://www.flexmonster.com/pivot-table-editions-and-pricing?r=wrap_vue).
 If you want to test our product, we provide a 30-day free trial.

-If you need any help with your license, fill out our [Contact form](https://www.flexmonster.com/contact-our-team?r=wrap_vue), and we will get in touch with you.
+If you need any help with your license, fill out our [Contact form](https://www.flexmonster.com/contact-our-team?r=wrap_vue), and we will get in touch with you!

 ## Social media